 To apply for admission to the Graduate Program in Electrical Engineering and Computer Science, you will need to submit an application for admission electronically through The Graduate School.
 Application requirements include:GRE Scores Language Proficiency Exam (TOEFL or IELTS) Transcripts Statement of Purpose Letters of Recommendation

-Special Note: For the 2020-2021 admissions cycle, the Graduate Program for Electrical Engineering is not requiring GRE scores for consideration for admission.I have taken the GRE test more than once.
+Special Note: For the 2020-2021 admissions cycle, the Graduate Program for Electrical Engineering and Computer Science is not requiring GRE scores for consideration for admission.I have taken the GRE test more than once.
 Will you use my best individual scores from each section or use the most recent GRE scores when assessing my application?

 All components of your application will be considered, including all test scores.What are the language proficiency exam score requirements?